 Luke was barely discernible through the hovering clouds of lingering second-hand cigarette smoke and low-level mood lighting as he sat facing the rear wall.

-Without shifting his eyes from his whisky shots, Luke slipped his gold Detective shield from his belt and slammed it onto the table, right beside the once treasured wallet-sized photo of his fiancee.
+Luke slipped his gold shield from his belt and slammed it onto the table, right beside the once treasured wallet-sized photo of his fiancée.
 The two things that he held special in his life, now sat side-by-side on the table in front of him.

-Luke lifted another shot.
-He paused briefly to admire the honey-gold contents while he rolled the shot glass in his fingertips.
+He lifted another shot, paused briefly to admire the honey-gold contents while he rolled the shot glass in his fingertips.
 With a flick of his head he drained the glass in one gulp then returned the empty to the table.

 His eyes dropped to the photo on the table; a three inch by two inch smiling headshot of the love of his life, and up until recently, the woman he planned to marry.
 He lifted the photo and collapsed back into his chair.
 His shoulders slumped as his glazed eyes never left the small photo perched in his fingertips.